ampproject/amp.dev/pages/content/amp-dev/documentation/guides-and-tutorials/develop/custom-javascript-tutorial.md

 **Note**: Currently, the `src` attribute must point to an absolute URL.
 [/tip]

 The `src` attribute points to the filepath `http://localhost:8080/js/script.js`.
-Create a directory titled `js` and add the `script.js` file.
+Create a directory titled `js` at the root of your repositior and add the `script.js` file.

 # Inject custom script